tldr-pages/tldr/pages/common/badblocks.md

 # badblocks

 > Search a device for bad blocks.
+> Some usages of `badblocks` can be destructive!
+This means it can erase all the data on a disk!

 - Search a disk for bad blocks by using a non-destructive read-only test: